On This Page[Hide][Show]

 A computer programmer is someone who writes code to create software programs.
-Computer programmers turn the program designs created by software developers and engineers into instructions that a computer can follow.
-Programmers are also usually responsible for debugging the programs, which means they test the programs to ensure that they produce the expected results.
+Computer programmers take the program designs created by software developers and engineers and turn them into instructions that a computer can follow.
+Programmers are also usually responsible for debugging the programs-that is, testing the programs to make sure they produce the expected results.

 - Why it’s so difficult to claim disability as a computer programmer;